senzing-garage/kubernetes-demo/docs/helm-kafka-postgresql/README.md

 ### Install stream-producer Helm chart

-The mock data generator pulls JSON lines from a file and pushes them to Kafka.
+The stream producer pulls JSON lines from a file and pushes them to Kafka.

 1. Install chart.
    Example: